svanderbleek/twpgtwp/README.md

 How Low Can You Go?
 Recommendations for Hardware-Supported Minimal TCB Code Execution Lightweight Bare-metal Stateful Firewall
 OSLO: Improving the security of Trusted Computing
+Tiny-CFA: A Minimalistic Approach for Control-Flow Attestation Using Verified Proofs of Execution

 ## Binary Analysis